Yushi Tanaka: 2024: Two Super 300 titles and second All Japan champion title

 Nationally, Tanaka won the Japan Ranking Circuit Tournament in May.
 He concluded the year by securing his second All Japan Championships title, defeating top seed Kodai Naraoka in the semifinal.
 His national victories came under the coaching of two-time world champion Kento Momota, who had retired from international competition earlier that year.

-2025: World Championships debut and top 20 ranking
+2025: World Championships debut and Australian Open runner-up

 In February, Tanaka contributed to the bronze medal win at the Asia Mixed Team Championships.
-On the BWF World Tour, at the Super 1000 All England Open in March, he defeated eighth-seed Kodai Naraoka in the first round before being eliminated in the second round.
-In May, he reached the semifinals of the Super 500 Malaysia Masters, losing to former world No. 1 Srikanth Kidambi.
-At the Super 1000 Indonesia Open in June, he reached the second round, where he was defeated by first-seed Shi Yuqi.
-Tanaka made his debut at the World Championships, upsetting world No. 4 Li Shifeng in the first round before being eliminated in the second round.
-He achieved a new career-high world ranking of No. 19 as of 24 June 2025.
+On the BWF World Tour, at the Super 1000 All England Open in March, he defeated eighth-seed Kodai Naraoka in the opening round.
+He later reached the semifinals of the Super 500 Malaysia Masters in May, where he was defeated by Srikanth Kidambi.
+Following a second-round appearance at the Super 1000 Indonesia Open, Tanaka achieved a career-high world ranking of No. 19 on 24 June.

+In August, Tanaka made his World Championships debut, upsetting world No. 4 Li Shifeng in the first round before being eliminated in the second round.
+He concluded the season with a runner-up finish at the Super 500 Australian Open in November.
+During the tournament, Tanaka eliminated top seed Jonatan Christie and Lin Chun-yi to reach the final, where he lost to Lakshya Sen.

+2026: Historic team title and Swiss Open champion

+Tanaka began the season at the Malaysia Open, where he was eliminated in the first round.
+He was part of the Japanese team that won Japan's first men's team title at the Asia Team Championships.
+In the final against China, he defeated Hu Zhe'an in straight games.
+He won his first title of the year in the Swiss Open against Alwi Farhan.
+In April, Tanaka competed at the Asian Championships in Ningbo, China.
+He defeated Jeon Hyeok-jin in the first round before being eliminated in the second round by Kunlavut Vitidsarn.
+In July, Tanaka reached his first Super 750 semifinal at the Japan Open.
+In the opening round, he defeated the eighth seed, Li Shifeng, securing his second consecutive victory over the player.
+He then advanced to the semifinals by upsetting world No. 2 Kunlavut Vitidsarn in the quarterfinals.